Nathisonke/alx-low_level_programming/README.md

 Write a function that prints n elements of an array of integers, followed by a new line.

-Prototype: void print array(int *a, int n); where n is the number of elements of the array to be printed Numbers must be separated by comma, followed by a space The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf
+Prototype: void print_array(int *a, int n); where n is the number of elements of the array to be printed Numbers must be separated by comma,followed by a space The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf

 9. strcpy